 Don’t let it stop you.

-Believing in a future touchdown, while the ball is currently in your hands, seems like a good way to shirk off what is possible here and now.
+Believing in a future touchdown, rather than one on the next play, while the ball is currently in your hands, seems like a good way to shirk off what is possible here and now.